-In the above video, produced by me and Mobility Lab editor Paul Mackie, Ballston Business Improvement District CEO Tina Leone says, “We see the Silver Line as making Ballston the center of the universe.
+In the video that follows, produced by me and Mobility Lab’s Editor Paul Mackie, Ballston Business Improvement District CEO Tina Leone says, “We see the Silver Line as making Ballston the center of the universe.
 It makes everything even better here.
 We already have a very active Metro stop, with 26,000 trips per day.
 We see that growing to 38,000 trips per day along with the Silver Line by 2020.
 So that’s coming very, very fast.”

 Traveling out from downtown D.C., Ballston is on the Orange Line one stop before the Silver Line branches off to its five new stations.